FirebaseExtended/reactfire/docs/quickstart.md

 This is an example of some of the stats in the Firebase Performance Monitoring console after 12 hours:

 ![Performance screenshot](https://firebasestorage.googleapis.com/v0/b/rxfire-525a3.appspot.com/o/docs%2FScreen%20Shot%202019-07-03%20at%202.43.29%20PM.png?alt=media&token=079547b5-ba5d-46bc-acfa-d9dedc184dc5)

+## _Next Steps_

+To explore information on using ReactFire, check out  [Common Use Cases](https://github.com/FirebaseExtended/reactfire/blob/master/docs/use.md).